5 Clever Strategies for Teaching Chinese Numbers to Your Students

-What are some interesting, engaging ways to introduce Chinese numbers to our students?
-How can we encourage them to retain the meaning of each number on its own, and to be able to count well, too?
+As teachers, how can we encourage them to retain the meaning of each number long-term and to be able to count correctly, too?

-1. Teaching Numbers Through the Date, Day of the Week and Time
+1. Teach the Date, Day of the Week and Time

-I learned the idea of using a brief discussion of the date and other topics by starting class with “reports” from Terry Waltz, a Chinese teacher and trainer.
+I learned the idea of using a brief discussion of the date and other topics by starting class with “reports.”
 This works well, but it’s just one way to get started introducing numbers.

-Here’s a possible plan to start a level one class.
+Here’s a possible plan to start a beginner class:

-Just before the first time we do this in class, I directly tell students that they’ll learn numbers 1-31 in part through this activity, but over time—not all at once.
-Let them know the goal is first to hear and understand, then later to be able to say the date, day of the week and time of day themselves.
+Right before you do this for the first time in class, tell your students that they’ll learn numbers 1-31 in part throughout this activity—not all at once.
+Let them know the goal is first to listen and understand, then later to be able to say the date, day of the week and time of day themselves.

 I prefer to let them speak when they feel ready.
 Within a few weeks, students can begin to take turns leading this “report” at the beginning of class.

-This question should also get a resounding “不是!” (bù shì – no).
+This question might get a resounding “不对！(bú duì!) — No!”

-After another several days, the time of day can be added.
-Likewise, use questions and the interest that different times of day have.
 If your classes meet at different times on different days of the week, this works better!
-If you have the same class time each day, you’ll also be sure to put time of day into the midst of other discussions and activities so they hear a variety of times of day.
+If you have the same class time each day, be sure to include the time of day in other discussions and activities so they hear about the time in different contexts.

-2. Teaching Numbers Through Students’ Birthdays, Ages and Holidays
+2. Bring Up Students’ Birthdays, Ages and Holidays

-Once dates are getting comfortable and students are beginning to be able to say them spontaneously, you can ask about their birthdate.
+Once students are more comfortable and begin to say them spontaneously, you can ask about their birthdate.
 Birthdays are a favorite topic of young students.
-Questions can be a way to use the date repeatedly, yet with attention on an interesting discussion—the language slips in during the process.

-Some ways to include their birthdate in questions include:
+Here are some ways to include their birthdate in the classroom:

 - Ask them what they do on their birthday.

-- Find out whose birthday is in different months of the year by asking students to stand in order by month of birth.
+- Ask students to line up in order by month of birth.